NEWS RELEASE

 A new bus stop information platform

-Bus Kame Fan! is a web app with game elements that allows users to have fun with buses and expand the circle of Marugame fans.
-Users can raise Kamemaru, a character that lives at each bus stop, by posting and liking requests about bus stops in Marugame City and information about nearby spots that they would like to share.
+Bus Kame Fan! is a web app with game elements that allows users to have fun riding buses and expand the circle of Marugame fans.
+Users can raise Kamemaru, a character that lives at each bus stop, by posting and liking requests for bus stops in Marugame City and information about nearby spots they want to share.

-Bus Kame Fan! not only displays the location and timetables of each bus stop, but also has highly convenient functions such as collecting opinions about the surrounding area.
-This makes it a platform that connects various stakeholders such as local residents, transportation operators, government, and tourists, and uncovers the appeal of buses and the area.
-It is part of a new urban development initiative that aims to revitalize the area by promoting the use of public transportation.
+Bus Kame Fan! not only displays the location and timetables of each bus stop, but also has other highly convenient features, such as collecting feedback about the surrounding area.
+This makes it a platform that connects various stakeholders, including local residents, transportation operators, government officials, and tourists, and helps to uncover the appeal of buses and the local area.
+It is part of a new urban development initiative that aims to revitalize the region by promoting the use of public transportation.

 An attempt to promote the use of public transportation and revitalize the local area

-Mitsubishi Jisho Design, which has been involved in urban development in Japan and abroad for many years, is working to establish new urban development methods that make full use of digital technology as part of its "Urban Development DX Project," including the release of a "Volume Fulfillment Rate Map"*3 in October 2024 that uses data obtained through satellite remote sensing technology.
+Mitsubishi Jisho Design, which has been involved in urban development projects both in Japan and overseas for many years, is working to establish new urban development methods that make full use of digital technology as part of its ``Urban Development DX Project,'' including the release in October 2024 of a ``Floor Space Fulfillment Rate Map''*3 that utilizes data obtained through satellite remote sensing technology.

-Mitsubishi Jisho Design and PSS, a company that seeks to solve problems using geospatial data analysis and digital twin technology, have come together from the perspectives of urban development and transportation to share a common concern: the decline in public transportation users in regional cities.
-They developed Bus Kame Fan! as the first step in an effort to get more people to use public transportation, thereby revitalizing the surrounding areas.
+Mitsubishi Jisho Design and PSS, a company that seeks to solve problems using geospatial data analysis and digital twin technology, have come together from the perspectives of urban development and transportation to address the common issue of declining public transport users in regional cities.
+As a first step in an effort to encourage more people to use public transport and thereby revitalize surrounding areas, they have developed Bus Kame Fan!

-We aim to provide a service that is user-friendly for everyone, and during development we hold interviews with bus operators and city governments to ensure that a variety of needs are reflected.
+We aim to provide a service that is user-friendly for everyone, and during development we hold interviews with bus operators and city governments to reflect various needs.

 By posting "good" information about your favorite bus stops, surrounding spots, and tourist attractions, and by clicking "likes," you can share information widely and strengthen the community.
 You can also "announce" things you want many people to know, or post requests for facility maintenance or repairs.
 These opinions can be collected by transportation operators and used in government transportation policies.